With the ability to simplify your infrastructure, Embedded Analytics is a key innovation at the very core of S/4HANA.

 - How much data you need to be download.

 - Whether you need analytics on old data as well.

 - Whether you require snapshots of old data as well.

 Enabling all the VDM provided by SAP can also lead to performance issues.
-Therefore, a key point to consider would be the volume of data required as well as the data retention policies of the organization.
+Therefore, consider the volume of data required and the data retention policies of the organization.

 Follow our journey on LinkedIn, here.